dotnet/fsharp/scratch/FS-1062-support-letbang-andbang-for-applicative-functors.md

 # Motivation
 [motivation]: #motivation

-Applicatives functors (or just "applicatives", for short) have been growing in popularity as a way to build applications and model certain domains over the last decade or so, since McBride and Paterson published [Applicative Programming with Effects](http://www.staff.city.ac.uk/~ross/papers/Applicative.html).
+Applicative functors (or just "applicatives", for short) have been growing in popularity as a way to build applications and model certain domains over the last decade or so, since McBride and Paterson published [Applicative Programming with Effects](http://www.staff.city.ac.uk/~ross/papers/Applicative.html).
 Applicatives are now reaching a level of popularity within the community that supporting them with a convenient and readable syntax, as we do for monads, is beginning to make sense.

 ## Why Applicatives?